MatusOllah/slogcolor/README.md

 ![screenshot](https://github.com/MatusOllah/slogcolor/blob/main/screenshot.png)

 **slogcolor** is a little, customizable color handler for `log/slog`.
 It enhances log readability by color-coding log levels and supports flexible formatting options.
-It's output is inspired by XMRig and zerolog.
+Its output is inspired by XMRig and zerolog.

 ## Basic Usage